Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/sr-cluster-ssl-protocol.rst

 4. Click **Save**.
 5. Add the cluster to the preferred environment.
 Click **Environments** from the **Environments** drop-down menu.
 6. In the **Schema Registry Environments** section, click **Add Environment** and enter the details to add your schema registry environment.
 Click **Save**.
 7. Open the ``application.properties`` file for `core`` (klaw/core/src/main/resources) and `cluster-api` (klaw/cluster-api/src/main/resources) modules.
+8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right hand side of the each cluster row.
-8. Configure the SSL properties to connect to Schema Registry cluster by copying and editing the following lines.
+9. Configure the SSL properties to connect to Schema Registry cluster by copying and editing the following lines.
+Where the **clusterid** should be replaced by the value copied in step 8.
 ::

         clusterid.kafkassl.keystore.location=client.keystore.p12